-a) aerosol generating procedures should be undertaken in a single room with only essential staff present b) surgical masks should:

-- cover both nose and mouth - not be allowed to dangle around the neck after or between each use - not be touched once put on - be changed when they become moist or damaged - be worn once and then discarded as clinical waste hand hygiene must be performed after disposal - b) eye protection is required to be worn as part of standard infection control precautions when there is a risk of blood, body fluids, excretions or secretions splashing into the eyes.
+- a) aerosol generating procedures should be undertaken in a single room with only essential staff present - b) surgical masks should: - cover both nose and mouth - not be allowed to dangle around the neck after or between each use - not be touched once put on - be changed when they become moist or damaged - be worn once and then discarded as clinical waste hand hygiene must be performed after disposal - b) eye protection is required to be worn as part of standard infection control precautions when there is a risk of blood, body fluids, excretions or secretions splashing into the eyes.
 Individual risk assessment should always be carried out at the time of providing care.
 This assessment will need to include patients with possible COVID-19 who are coughing.

-2. Guidance for use of PPE when providing care to a person suspected of or confirmed with Covid-19
+Surgical masks with integrated visors are an option for eye protection to be used with possible cases - 2.
+Guidance for use of PPE when providing care to a person suspected of or confirmed with Covid-19